Get started with homeschooling with this easy-peasy guide!

 A good resource to hear about local classes, activities, groups, etc.

-If there are every any problems with your paperwork, it's a fast way to find support and answers.
+If there are ever any problems with your paperwork, it's a fast way to find support and answers.

-Remember just because it's called homeschooling, you don't have to spend your whole school day at your dining room table!
+Remember just because it's called homeschooling, it doesn't mean you have to spend your whole school day sitting at your dining room table!

 Here are some ways to enjoy the flexibility and other opportunities that make your homeschool journey fun!